Cheap Hiking Boots

 Perhaps the most essential piece of equipment for getting up close and personal with the great outdoors is the right footwear.
 Few things will do more to dampen the pleasure of a hike than bad boots.
 Fortunately for hikers on a budget, the best cheap hiking boots provide the support and protection to make a peaceful stroll or vigorous trek enjoyable and rewarding.
 There's no one dominant brand in cheap hiking boots, but some of the better-known names include Merrell, Keen, Columbia, L.L.
 Bean, and The North Face.
 We compared footwear from these and other brands, looking for several important features and favorable reviews from consumers and experts.

-Cheap Hiking Boots Buying Guide
+Choosing Hiking Boots

 Features Comparison Buying Guide continues below table